 Delete a candidate's data

-After you receive a notification, you can delete the data under the Notifications menu.
+After you receive a notification that a candidate's data retention period has expired, you can delete the candidate's data in Greenhouse Recruiting.
 When a candidate's data has been deleted, an entry will be added to their Activity Log.